 Bluefin tuna are one of the largest, fastest, and best eating fish that New England offers.
 They are prized among sport fishing for their fight and speed, shooting through the water with their powerful tails up to 43 miles per hour, pulling the fishing line away 200 yards from the boat.
 If fish were like cars, tuna would be the Ferraris of the ocean, sleek, powerful, and made for speed.
-Captain Nick has a passion for finding the best Ferraris out there.
 Gloucester is centrally located to some of the highest yielding Bluefin Tuna Fishing grounds that New England offers.
 With the central locations, we are the best with the shortest rides out of any ports, with Stellwagen bank, Jeffries Ledge, and Tillies nearby.
 This is why we are known as the Bluefin Capitol of the world.

 CASH ONLY on all trips.
-Please add 20% gratuity for mates.
+Please add 20% gratuity for mate/captain.
 All tackle included or you can bring your own.
 Spinning rods and reels by Penn.

 School, large school, medium, and large medium tuna may only be retained if federal regulations allow.
 Federal regulations change from year to year and often change within the tuna season.
 For the latest NMFS Bluefin Tuna, HMS Permit regulations at https://hmspermits.noaa.gov/news